the-krafty-koder/mastering/notes/distributed-systems/scalability.md

 Fault tolerance = surviving a punch
 Resilience = recovering from a punch

 Zero-downtime restart - the code of an application is updated without affecting its availability.
+Implemented by using a load balancer with mulitple instances.
+Update code in 1 instance and when that instance is ready and healthy, route traffic to that instance and kill off old instance.

 # Handling shared state across multiple instances